Bowl Me Over

 How do you fix jam that is too runny?

-If your jam is too runny, remove it from the jars and pour it back into a large pot.
+If your jam is too runny, open the jam jars and pour it back into a large pot.

 Can I add pectin after jam is made?